CPVPEvent+

 regen:

-templates-folder: regen-templates # subfolder of plugins/CPVPEvent+/
+templates-folder: regen-world # subfolder of plugins/CPVPEvent+/

 restart-method: restart # 'restart' (recommended) or 'shutdown'